-- Read the pesticide label, including the "Environmental Hazards" section, and make sure you are following the directions to minimize the risks to the environment.
+- Read the pesticide label, including the "Environmental Hazards" section.
+Make sure you are following the directions to minimize risks to the environment.

 - Consider adopting an Integrated Pest Management (IPM) approach to controlling pests.
 IPM practices are designed to have minimal impacts on the environment.

-- When possible, try to use pesticides that are specifically designed for the pest you are trying to control, rather than broad-spectrum pesticides which are more likely to affect non-target organisms in the environment.
+- When possible, try to use pesticides that are specifically designed for the pest you are trying to control.
+Broad-spectrum pesticides are more likely to affect non-target organisms in the environment like pollinators.